 A VPN has become an integral part of our lives.
 Millions of people are using this technology to get maximum online protection and anonymity while surfing the internet.

 If you’ve been using a VPN to browse the internet, you may have wondered if it’s doing its job in protecting your privacy.
-You and many people have a question: ‘Can anyone track us while we use a VPN?’
-Can your ISP still track you if you’re using a VPN?
-And is there any way for websites to track you even if you’re connected to a VPN?
+You and many people have a question: ‘Can anyone track me while I use a VPN?’
+Can anyone ISP still track me if I’m using a VPN?
+And is there any way for websites to track me even if I’m connected to a VPN?
 It would be great to find the definitive answer, but it is not that simple.

 In this article, we’ll explore how website tracking works and whether or not VPNs can protect your privacy.
 Read on to find out when, how, and who can track your internet activity and how this concerns VPNs.
 And finally, you will get the answer to the question ‘What does a VPN hide from you?’

 Why Do I Need to Use a VPN?

 There are many reasons why you might want to use a VPN.
 One wants to stay anonymous online, and another wants to avoid censorship.
 But there are some key reasons to use VPN:

 |Getting geo-restricted content.||Using this technology, you can access banned content in specific areas.
 Whether it’s music, movies, or sports streams, a VPN can help solve this problem.
 Just turn it on and visit blocked web sources.|

 |Access to the beneficial prices.||XBOX gamers know that Argentina’s store provides more cost-effective games for players there.
 As a result, if you connect to a VPN on XBOX and change the location to Argentina, you can get twice or thrice cheaper offers.
 This is a great opportunity to stock up on new games.|

 |Anonymity.||Working with a VPN, you can change your IP address on the internet and hide your internet activity from being tracked.|